karamazov85/pebblebeach/src/content/the-evolution-of-spiders.md

 Instantly, as any smart creature,
 Thinking and pushing it through,

-Nailing a web with a good return
+Acing a web with a good return
 To show their kids it’s worth it,
 Makes more sense at any turn
 Than the evolutionary bullshit.